nikhiljha/blog/content/posts/kubernetes-intro.md

 +++
-title = "Kubernetes is a container orchestration system, but *that's not the point*." template = "post.html" description = "The why and how of Kubernetes, instead of the what.
+title = "Kubernetes is a container orchestration system, but that's not the point." template = "post.html" description = "The why and how of Kubernetes, instead of the what.
 A gentle introduction to Kubernetes." date = 2020-12-26